weavedb/weavedb/docs/docs/web-console/setup-access-control-rules.md

 ---
 # Set up Access Control Rules

-With decentralized DBs, it's extremely essential to control who can update what, since it's permissionless by default.
+ Due to the permissionless nature of decentralized databases, it is essential to have control over who can interact with your database.
 WeaveDB has a powerful mechanism to precisely set up any advanced logic to your DB instance by combining [JsonLogic](https://jsonlogic.com/) and [FPJSON](https://fpjson.weavedb.dev).

-In this tutorial, we will only explore basic `JsonLogic` parts.
+In this tutorial, we will cover the basics of `JsonLogic`ß.

-You can set up rules to either the entire write operation with `write` or specific operations with`create`, `update` and `delete`.
+You can set up rules to either the entire write operation with `write` or specific operations such as `create`, `update` and `delete`.

 So `write` = `create` + `update` + `delete`.

-Within the rules, you can access [various information](https://docs.weavedb.dev/docs/sdk/rules#preset-variables) about contract, block, transaction, and data to be uploaded.
+Within the rules, you can access [various information](https://docs.weavedb.dev/docs/sdk/rules#preset-variables) about the contract, block, transaction, and data to be uploaded.

 ```javascript
 {